Sections

 Website redesigns are another common reality for organizations to contend with, which means at some point their translated websites must be redesigned, too.
 For most translation vendors, accommodating a redesign is fraught with risk and technical missteps.

 By contrast, some website translation solutions can operate independently of your website’s design or CMS—which empowers you to update your site, its structure, or backend technology stack at any time, and the multilingual site will seamlessly operate throughout the process.
-Better still, these solutions support redesign projects with little (or no) customer-effort required … even before, during or after the redesign project has concluded.
+Better still, these solutions support redesign projects with little (or no) customer-effort required.

 No matter what website translation solution you use, there are ways to help control translation costs during a website redesign.
 Be proactive and determine which sections of your redesigned website should be translated before the redesign process begins.
 A tight project scope naturally results in reduced translation costs, should any new content be crafted for the post-redesign site requires translation.